Mobile app

 Y Combinator (YC) is one of the most renowned startup accelerators.
 As part of the process, YC requires users to complete detailed profiles and after the profiles are submitted and reviewed by YC staff, the system will introduce profiles based on the key filters generated from their information.

 2. Inability to View Other Profiles Without Approval: Users cannot access other profiles or start making connections until they have completed all the information and have had their profiles reviewed by YC staff.
-This step can slow down the process and might frustrate users who are eager to find potential co-founders quickly.

 💬 A slack channel is formed by school to help students.
 But, the lack of user background details and trust-building features limits engagement, leading to low platform activity.
 In Slack channel, there is a specifically-created sub-channel— “team-finder”, where students can share information and ask for potential collaborations.
 This channel serves as a basic platform for students to share the information and get connected.
 However, there are several concerns about the effectiveness of it.